Odushhh/secure-password-manager/README.md

 # Password Manager

 ## Description
 This project is a secure password manager designed for a cryptography class.
-It allows users to store, retrieve, and manage passwords securely using cryptographic techniques.
+It allows users to store, retrieve, and manage passwords securely using advanced cryptographic techniques.
+The password manager features strong encryption with AES-GCM, key derivation via PBKDF2, and data integrity ensured by HMAC.
+Additionally, it supports secure password sharing, enabling users to safely share credentials with trusted individuals using public-key cryptography.
+This project aims to provide a robust solution for password management while adhering to best practices in modern cryptography.

 ## Contributors
--
+- 127156 Adrian Oduma
--
+- 148224 Kitonga Sammy Musangi
--
+- 147916 Obongo Shalom Boniface
--
+- 152135 Makworo Peris Kemunto

 ## Features